-The City Council reestablished the Safe Roadways Committee as the Complete Safe Streets Committee by Ordinance 2019-15 to advise and assist the Council on transportation-related issues including, but not limited to, pedestrian and bicycle facilities and safety, traffic issues, and transit services.
+In June 2019, the Complete Safe Streets Committee (CSSC) was established.
+The committee's purpose was "to advise the City Council on transportation-related issues including, but not limited to, pedestrian and bicycle facilities and safety, traffic issues, and transit services," and to encourage Takoma Park residents to use alternatives to driving, including walking, bicycling, and transit.